CiscoDevNet/cloud-cml/README.md

 The deploy module has a couple of extra scripts which are not enabled / used by default.
 They are:

-- install IOL related files, likely obsolete with the release of 2.7 (`02-iol.sh`)
 - request/install certificates from Letsencrypt (`03-letsencrypt.sh`)
 - customize additional settings, here: add users and resource pools (`04-customize.sh`).